Demis Nikolaidis: Chairman of AEK Athens

-With AEK struggling in the wake of the corruption Makis Psomiadis and the prospect of relegation to the fourth division looming, Nikolaidis retired at the relatively young age of 31.
+With AEK struggling in the wake of the corruption Chrarilaos Psomiadis and the prospect of relegation to the fourth division looming, Nikolaidis retired at the relatively young age of 31.
 His next move, supported by all AEK fans, was to establish a consortium of businessmen and purchase AEK on 27 May 2004, as he had always dreamed.
 Becoming the club's president on 4 August, Nikolaidis set a goal that he would remove all debts that AEK owed and make them a force in Europe in the space of five years.
 He and technical director Ilija Ivić, a former teammate, made several clever signings and fought ferociously for the league title, finishing third when many had expected a mid-table performance.
-In his second year as president, after signing two promising Greece Under-21 players, as well as adding former star Vasilis Lakis, Ukrainian international striker Oleh Venhlinskyi and one time Inter centre back Bruno Cirillo, AEK achieved UEFA Champions League qualification.
+In his second year as president, after signing two promising Greece Under-21 players, as well as adding former star Vasilios Lakis, Ukrainian international striker Oleh Venhlinskyi and one time Inter centre back Bruno Cirillo, AEK achieved UEFA Champions League qualification.
 Apart from the improvement of the economic standards and the athletic performance of AEK, Nikolaidis called upon the league to do more to reduce violence and hooliganism.

 On 2 November 2008, Demis decided that he would quit as chairman of AEK after continuously poor results, stating that he had not achieved his goal in the 5 years plan.
 Nikolaidis said one of his reasons for quitting was that the team didn't sell 30,000 season tickets; he stated "If I had managed to convince the AEK supporters to come to the stadium then I would not be leaving.
 In my mind we need 30,000 to become a big team".
 During Nikolaidis's presidency, AEK had their first wins in Champions' League and the club made about 12,000,000 euros from selling players to other teams (like Kostas Katsouranis, Sokratis Papastathopoulos, Dániel Tőzsér, Sotirios Kyrgiakos etc.).